swhipz/butikk/README.md

 # Stores
-This repo is a space to contain my online store projects.
+This repo is a space to contain my online store projects.  <br>
 I dislike making READMEs but an empty one is boring.
 Take it away, AI
 ---
 ## Stores should contain